-Rather slow for serial code, so you often must use the host

-- This is mostly an issue because transferring between the fast scalar core in the CPU and the fast vector and matrix cores in the GPU is too expensive - Solution: Closer integration of CPU and GPU physically (distance) and logically (shared unified memory space) to make passing control between CPU and GPU as cheap as possible - > Link to the CPU is the bottleneck - Solution: Very close integration of CPU and GPU in a single package or on a single die so that CPU and GPU can share a single physical memory space
+- > Rather slow for serial code, so you often must use the host - o This is mostly an issue because transferring between the fast scalar core in the CPU and the fast vector and matrix cores in the GPU is too expensive - Solution: Closer integration of CPU and GPU physically (distance) and logically (shared unified memory space) to make passing control between CPU and GPU as cheap as possible.
+See, e.g., tha AMD MI300A. - > Link to the CPU is the bottleneck - Solution: Very close integration of CPU and GPU in a single package or on a single die so that CPU and GPU can share a single physical memory space.
+See, e.g., the NVIDIA Grace Hopper "superchip" or even more advanced, the AMD MI300A.